vimtaai/mdss/README.md

 npm run build:all
 ```

-Bundled builds should be included in HTML documents as simple stylesheets as they include media queries.
-To use **MDSS** only to format different media individually set the `media` property of the `link` tag.
+Bundles should be included in HTML documents as simple stylesheets as they include media queries.
+To use **MDSS** only to format each media individually set the `media` property of the `link` tag.

 ```html
 <!-- All purpose -->